mmistakes/minimal-mistakes/_pages/projects-2022/index.md

 * **Project Area :** Combinatorics, Number Theory, Probability

-* **Description :**  We plan to cover following topics (which are used frequently in Competitive Programming) - chinese remainder theorem, matrix exponentiation, application of gcd, hashing, dynamic programming, constructive problems, graph algorithms, generating functions, fft
+* **Description :**  We plan to cover following topics (which are frequently used in Competitive Programming) - application of gcd, hashing,  constructive problems, chinese remainder theorem, mobius inversion, matrix exponentiation, dynamic programming, graph algorithms, generating functions and fft

-* **Intended Audience :** Intended audience should be comfortable in C++(or any programming language) and interested in solving problems related to combinatorics and number theory(cp style problems and puzles)
+* **Intended Audience :** Intended audience should be familiar with some programming language(preferably C++).
+They should be able to analyse time complexity of simple codes.

 * **Expected Duration :** 3 months